Rel-incode/CristianaSantos/index.md

 1. Supporting Usability and Design in Security.
 [Open Technology Fund (OTF) Summit](https://www.opentech.fund), Valencia, Spain (Nov.
 14, 2017).

 ### Talks
-1. Adopting Privacy: How User Perceptions of Privacy-Enhancing Technologies Influence Adoption.
+1. How User Perceptions Influence the Adoption and Use of Privacy-Enhancing Technologies.
 Cybersecurity Seminar, Dept. of Computer Science, [University of Oxford](http://www.ox.ac.uk/), UK (May 18, 2018).

-1. Adopting Privacy: How User Perceptions of Privacy-Enhancing Technologies Influence Adoption.
+1. How User Perceptions Influence the Adoption and Use of Privacy-Enhancing Technologies.
 Information Security Seminar, Dept. of Computer Science, [Lancaster University](http://www.lancaster.ac.uk/), UK (May 11, 2018).

 1. Introduction to Computer Security.
 [Westminster School](http://www.westminster.org.uk), London, UK (May 04, 2018).